DanilSko/smtb-yerevan/stylo_workshop/stylometry_practice.md

 ### A didactic task: break the stylometry

-Set such features Features, that authors (chosing the wrong language does not count).
+Set such features Features, that authors get totally mixed (chosing the wrong language does not count).

 ## There is a lot more to stylometry than this: